- A password manager can simplify your life by storing all your credentials and sensitive data.

 Keeper comes up with a free version that you can use but with limited possibilities.
 If you want to use the fully-featured version, you will have to subscribe to the paid plan.

-Password Padlock is probably the most popular password manager on our list, and you’ve probably heard of it before.
+Password Padlock is one of the most password managers on our list.
+It’s very likely that you have heard of it before.

-This great password managing tool uses very efficient AES-256 encryption to keep your data safe.
+This great password management tool uses efficient AES-256-bit encryption algorithms to keep your data safe.

 You also have an option to backup and restore all your passwords to OneDrive, so you’ll never lose or forget any of them.
 That means you can backup your password on one computer and restore it on another.